 Photo: Paul Nicklen/National Geographic

 Paul Nicklen calls the time he spent being taught hunting by a leopard seal in the chilly waters of Antarctica "the most incredible experience I've ever had as a National Geographic photographer."
 While photographing the giant sea predator, he was adopted by a large female leopard sea who spent four days trying to teach him to hunt penguins

 .
 At first the seal would bring him live healthy penguins.
 After he failed to catch them, she brought weakened penguins, then dead penguins before finally ripping apart a penguin in a last ditch effort to show the photographer how to eat.

 Watch this, it's pretty amazing:

-It's fasinating behavior, you might think that the last thing a predator wants to have around is competition, but maybe sometimes the desire to have a buddy to play around with overrules that.
+It's fascinating behavior.
+You might think that the last thing a predator wants to have around is competition, but maybe sometimes the desire to have a buddy to play with overrules that.
 Having easy to catch penguins around probably makes it easier to invite a new mouth into the local scene.